-The product line of FS FORTH-SYSTEME got a brand new member of userfriendly, easy-to-use and powerful evaluation kits which is offered as "Start269".
-It is shipped with a ST10F269 controller which provides a 256 kByte on-chip Flash memory, a 10 kByte on-chip extension RAM (XRAM), a 2 kByte internal SRAM (IRAM) two CAN controller which are working according to ISO11898 (profile 2.0B) and with many additional I/O features.
+The product line of FS FORTH-SYSTEME got a brand new member of user-friendly, easy-to-use and powerful evaluation kits which is offered as "STart280".
+It is shipped with a ST10F280 controller which provides a 512 kByte on-chip Flash memory, a 16 kByte on-chip extension RAM (XRAM), a 2 kByte internal SRAM (IRAM) two CAN controllers which are working according to ISO11898 (profile 2.0B) and with many additional I/O features.
 The board supports up to 4MByte external Flash memory and up to 1MByte Fast-SRAM which allows to build a large number of sophisticated applications.

-The ST10F269 is a derivative component based on an Infineon C167 architecture but with many additional features.
-Please refer to the ST10F269 datasheet on the CD-ROM shipped with this package.
+The ST10F280 is a derivative component based on an Infineon C167 architecture but with many additional features.
+Please refer to the ST10F280 datasheet on the CD-ROM shipped with this package.
 Check the web page of STMicroelectronics (www.st.com) for updated versions of the device datasheet.
 An intelligent battery management supports the assembly of optional, up to 1MByte, low power SRAM working as non-volatile memory.
 Furthermore a set of user selectable switches (DIP) offers a very flexible handling of the CPU specific start-up configuration.
-Therefore the STart269 Evaluation Kit promises a successful start-up development for beginners and experienced users.
-The EVA269 Evaluation Board comes with a Flash programming tool and a well prepared demo software which helps you to become an experienced specialist for ST10 controllers.
+Therefore the STart280 Evaluation Kit promises a successful start-up development for beginners and experienced users.
+The EVA280 Evaluation Board comes with a Flash programming tool and a well prepared demo software which helps you to become an experienced specialist for ST10 controllers.

 The engineers of FS FORTH-SYSTEME created this evaluation board to fulfill a lot of actual and future user requirements.
-Therefore the board comes with two pre-assembled CAN transceivers.
+The board comes with two preassembled CAN transceivers.
 Both can easily be used without the need of additional hardware.
-Furthermore the controller can run up to his maximum CPU-clock of 40 MHz (25MHz in TQFP package).
-For fast prototyping the EVA kit includes a small wire wrap field, a potentiometer for an analog input signal, a serial EEPROM, a set of LEDs and a push button to make development easy and simple.
-Please refer to the following chapters to get more details about the ST10F269, the board's capabilities and the tools which are coming with the STart269 Evaluation Kit.
+Furthermore the controller can run up to his maximum CPU-clock of 40 MHz.
+For fast prototyping the EVA kit includes a small wire wrap field, two potentiometers for an analog input signal, a serial EEPROM, a set of LEDs, a buzzer and a push button to make development easy and simple.
+Please refer to the following chapters to get more details about the ST10F280, the board's capabilities and the tools which are coming with the STart280 Evaluation Kit.

-2. Features of STart269 Evaluation Kit
+2. Features of STart280 Evaluation Kit

-- Evaluation Kit based on the EVA269 Evaluation Board - 256 kByte high speed SRAM, expandable up to 1MByte - 512 kByte external Flash, expandable up to 4MByte - up to 1MByte optional low powered SRAM as battery buffered memory - Optional battery back-up circuit for low powered SRAM (see BQ2201SNN) - Two CAN transceiver (PCA82C250T, ±15V common mode offset voltage) - Two CAN plugs (DSUB-9) - Selectable bus configuration via DIP switch - Selectable bootstrap mode via DIP switch - 128 pin connector providing all CPU signals for user purposes - Additional wire-wrap field for individual hardwired applications - External, serial EEPROM (24LC02, I2C-Interface) for user purposes - Including a RTC-72423 realtime clock - The EVA269 Evaluation Board is designed for running a ST10F269 at 40 MHz (25MHz in TQFP package) - Power supply 90..264VAC/5VDC enclosed.
-Input voltage to the EVA269 Evaluation Board (X2) connector is 5VDC only - RS232-Interface cable enclosed - Flash programming utility for easy downloading user specific code to external Flash memory. - Hex-to-binary converter tool provided on CD-ROM as freeware - Stand alone Flash programming utility to program the embedded on-chip Flash of the ST10F269, provided by STMicroelectronics - C compiler (demo version only) provided by TASKING and KEIL - Demo version of the PLS-debugger - Including a socket to carry a four pin crystal oscillator device - Reserved pads to hold an optional "Quad-Connector" for Lauterbach emulator systems.
+- ♦ Evaluation Kit based on the EVA280 Evaluation Board - Evaluation Board available without socket for the ST10F280 in PBGA-208 package - ♦ 512 kByte on-chip Flash memory - ◆ 256 kByte high speed SRAM, expandable up to 1MByte - ♦ 512 kByte external Flash, expandable up to 4MByte - up to 1MByte optional low powered SRAM as battery buffered memory - Optional battery back-up circuit for low powered SRAM (see BQ2201SNN) - ◆ Two CAN transceivers (PCA82C250T, ±15V common mode offset voltage) - ◆ Two CAN plugs (DSUB-9) - ♦ Selectable bus configuration via DIP switch - ♦ Selectable bootstrap mode via DIP switch - ♦ 168 pin connector providing all CPU signals for user purposes - ♦ Additional wire-wrap field for individual hardwired applications - ◆ External, serial EEPROM (24LC02, I2C-Interface) for user purposes - Including a RTC-72423 realtime clock - ◆ The EVA280 Evaluation Board is designed for running a ST10F280 at 40 MHz - ◆ Power supply 90..264VAC/5VDC enclosed.
+Input voltage to the EVA280 Evaluation Board (X2) connector is 5VDC only - ♦ RS232-Interface cable enclosed - ♦ Flash programming utility for easy downloading user specific code to external Flash memory. - ♦ Hex-to-binary converter tool provided on CD-ROM as freeware - ♦ Stand-alone Flash programming utility to program the embedded on-chip Flash of the ST10F280, provided by STMicroelectronics - ◆ C compiler (demo version only) provided by TASKING and KEIL - ♦ Demo version of the PLS-debugger - ♦ Including a socket to carry a four pin crystal oscillator device

-3. Getting started with EVA269 Evaluation Board
+3. Getting started with EVA280 Evaluation Board